Pai Tavytera

-The Pai Tavytera are an indigenous people of Paraguay and Brazil.
+The Pai Tavytera are an Indigenous people of Paraguay and Brazil.
 They primarily live in Amambay Department in Paraguay and the Brazilian state of Mato Grosso do Sul.

 Name

 The Pai Tavytera are also known as the Ava, Caaguá, Caingua, Caiwá, Kaa'wa, Kainguá, Kaiowá, Kaiwá, Kayova, Montese, Paï, Paï-Cayuä, Paï-Tavyterä, Paingua, Pan, and Tavytera people.
 "Paï-Tavytera" is an arbitrary name given to northern Guaraní people of eastern Paraguay.
 They are closely related to the Guarani-Kaiowá people of Brazil.

 Language

-The Pai Tavytera speak the Pai Tavytera language, which is a Tupi-Guarani language, division Guarani I. The tribe is rapidly adopting the more mainstream Guarani language.
+The Pai Tavytera speak the Pai Tavytera language, which is a Tupi-Guarani language, division Guarani I. They are rapidly adopting the more mainstream Guarani language.

 History

 The Pai Tavytera are mostly likely the descendants of the Itatin Guaraní.
 They encountered Jesuit missionaries in the 17th century during the reducciones of eastern Paraguay.
 Many of them resisted assimilation.
 Following the violent War of the Triple Alliance in the 1870s, their lands were left alone, except for lumberers and harvesters of yerba mate.
-In recent years, an influx of settlers have disrupted the Pai Tavyter's hunting lifestyle.
+In recent years, an influx of settlers have disrupted the Pai Tavytera's hunting lifestyle.